 Developmental and Abnormal Psychology

-In this mod, the focus is on how we change throughout our lifespan as well as the etiology, diagnosis and treatment of mental illness.
-Students will begin by examining foundational theories explaining physical, social, and cognitive development at different ages.
+This mod focuses on how we change throughout our lifespan as well as the etiology, diagnosis and treatment of mental illness.
+Students begin by examining foundational theories explaining physical, social, and cognitive development at different ages.
 This discussion includes the development of moral reasoning and gender identity.
-Students will then delve into the world of clinical psychology where they will learn to differentiate various disorders, understand the diagnostic process and the implementation of appropriate treatments.
-Students will be assessed through a variety of means including traditional tests, writing assignments, and projects.
+Students then delve into the world of clinical psychology where they learn to differentiate various disorders, understand the diagnostic process and the implementation of appropriate treatments.
+Students are assessed through a variety of means including traditional tests, writing assignments, and projects.

 Min-Max Credit Hours: 1.0-3.0